Category: 4QM Teaching

 Question Two focuses on important people in the story and asks, “What Were They Thinking?”
 We want to understand how the key people in our story understood their world and the decisions that they made.
 We try to understand the world from their point of view.
 We call this understanding “historical empathy.”
 It does not require agreement – indeed, we are often trying to understand people who we would not agree with if we met them today.
 For example, we want to know what Jefferson was thinking when he wrote that “all men are created equal” while he also owned men and women as property.

 In order to achieve historical empathy we have to practice the thinking skill of interpretation.
 This means using evidence from the past to try to understand the minds of the people who created it.
 When we do a full Question Two inquiry lab in the classroom we usually work from primary source documents, especially in the upper grades.
 But we can also interpret artifacts, images, or patterns of behavior, which is more typical in the lower grades.
 Whatever the source, the 4QM interpretation process has three steps.
-First we identify and contextualize the source, then we summarize or describe it.
+First we identify and contextualize the source, then we summarize or parphrase it.
 What is it, how does it fit into our unit story so far, and what does it say?

 The third step in the 4QM interpretation process asks us to consider the purpose and assumptions of the person or people who created the source.
 What was their goal?
 What are the things they must believe to be true about their world or about human nature, even though they don’t state them outright?
 How does the source itself support these interpretations?